j0hanz/tech-corner-website/README.md

 If your account is locked due to multiple failed login attempts, it will automatically be reset after 30 minutes, allowing you to try logging in again.

-# Technologies Used
+## Technologies Used

-The following technologies were used on this project:
+The following technologies were used in this project:

 ### Backend
 - **Python**: The main programming language for backend development.